kinecosystem/kin-app-server/README.md

 # kin-wallet-service
-An internal service for the Kin Wallet focused on storing participants kin-related data
+An internal service for the Kin Wallet aimed at:
+    - storing user data
+    - oferring spend and earn opportunities for clients
+    - paying clients for completing questionnaires

 ## Prerequisites
 Make sure you have Python 3 >=3.6.4.